Emeritus Professor Ian O'Connor AC (Chair)

 Professor Kerri-Lee Krause (Deputy Chair)

-Prior to this role, Professor Krause provided institutional leadership for the quality of learning, teaching and research across Victoria University, working closely with the Deans of the academic Colleges and the heads of the respective Research Institutes and Centres.
+Professor Krause previously provided institutional leadership for the quality of learning, teaching and research across Victoria University, working closely with the Deans of the Academic Colleges and the heads of the respective Research Institutes and Centres.

-Professor Krause is the Chair of the Implementation Working Group for admissions transparency and Chair of the Universities Australia Deputy Vice-Chancellor (Academic) group.
-Professor Krause is a Fellow of the Society for Research in Higher Education, and is nationally and internationally recognised for her research on the contemporary undergraduate student experience, and implications for quality and standards in institutional settings.
+Professor Krause was the Chair of the Implementation Working Group for admissions transparency and Chair of the Universities Australia Deputy Vice Chancellor (Academic) group.
+Professor Krause is nationally and internationally recognised for her research on the contemporary undergraduate student experience and implications for quality and standards in institutional settings.